 Engineering Courses

 An interactive course to introduce students to the elements of engineering design.
 Learning objectives include a hands-on design experience, building teamwork and communication skills, understanding engineering methodology and engineering ethics The goal for the semester is an open-ended design problem that students must solve as part of a team effort.
 This provides the practice that students need to become more skilled in the process of technical design as it is practiced in the workplace.
-Intro to design aims to build students’ confidence in applying fundamental problem-solving concepts in order to solve complex, open-ended problems.
-Prerequisite or corequisite: MATH 141 or higher; or instructor permission.
+Intro to design aims to build students' confidence in applying fundamental problem-solving concepts in order to solve complex, open-ended problems.
+Restricted to students who specified one or more of these Programs of Study or Program Foci: CU Boulder Partnership Program- Mechanical Engineering; or instructor permission.
+All WCU students are encouraged to register.
+Please request instructor permission via Workday.

 Introduces CAD software and relevant concepts, including orthographic projection, sections, engineering drawing, geometric dimensioning and tolerancing, and an introduction to manufacturing methods.
 Prerequisite: MATH 151 or instructor permission.